PLEXATIC/DIGCREA/README.md

 - **Number of steps to generate the image**, how many steps we use to generate the image
 - **Unconditional guiding Scale**, how much the image should follow the prompt
 - **Input Image strength**, how much the output differs from the input image

+If the video generation takes too long, you can cancel running the second last cell, then run the last cell and it will generate a video with the images generated up to then.

 ### Outputs / Examples
 - Check [Plexatics YouTube Channel](https://www.youtube.com/@plexatic5558/videos) for Video Examples